parse-community/parse-server/README.md

 }
 ```

-Localzation is achieved by matching a request-supplied `locale` parameter with a localized page.
-The locale can be supplied in either the request query, body or header with the following key:
+Localization is achieved by matching a request-supplied `locale` parameter with localized page content.
+The locale can be supplied in either the request query, body or header with the following keys:
 - query: `locale`
 - body: `locale`
 - header: `x-parse-page-param-locale`